Jennifer Vanderbes: Career

 In 2007, Vanderbes published her second book, Strangers at the Feast.
 The novel depicts two Connecticut families, one white and one black, connected by gentrification and a horrific crime on Thanksgiving Day in 2007.
 Oprah Magazine called it "a thriller that also raises large and haunting questions about the meaning of guilt, innocence, and justice."

-Her third novel, The Secret of Raven Point (2014), follows a young WWII army nurse determined to find her older brother who’s gone missing in action in Italy.
+Her third novel, The Secret of Raven Point (2014), follows a young WWII army nurse determined to find her older brother who's gone missing in action in Italy.
 The New York Times celebrated the "two separate mysteries [that] create and maintain suspense throughout this gripping World War II coming-of-age novel."
-The Washington Post called it “fresh, compelling… War gives men and women a chance to become monsters or heroes, and Vanderbes finds her footing exploring these two extremes…[ Juliet] is a companionable protagonist... she emerges from the experience as someone altered yet not conquered by war….Vanderbes performs admirably.”
-And in a starred review, Library Journal said about it, "Readers will fall in love with the delightful Juliet, who is a smart and courageous heroine....the only disappointing thing about this book is that it has to end."
+The Washington Post called it “fresh, compelling...Vanderbes performs admirably.”
+Library Journal raved, "Readers will fall in love with the delightful Juliet, who is a smart and courageous heroine....the only disappointing thing about this book is that it has to end."